syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/server-side-application.md

 ## Add Script Reference

-Checkout [Adding Script Reference topic](https://blazor.syncfusion.com/documentation/common/adding-script-references) to learn different ways to add script reference in Blazor Application.
 In this getting started walk-through, the required scripts are referred using [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets) externally inside the `<head>` as follows.
 Refer to [Enable static web assets usage](https://blazor.syncfusion.com/documentation/common/adding-script-references#enable-static-web-assets-usage) topic to use static assets in your project.

 * For **.NET 6** app, Refer script in the `<head>` of the **~/Pages/_Layout.cshtml** file.